RedHatWorkshops/quay-on-openshift/README.md

 Quay is meant to work with any container environment or orchestration platform; therefore, it's ideal for OpenShift!

 In this workshop we will install and configure Quay on OpenShift.
 We will also configure clair and other operational components.
+Please note, in it's current form, this is a **One Quay install per cluster** workshop.
+Shared environments won't function, unfortunetly.

 Let's get started!
 This workshop is broken up into Labs for easier consumption.

 * [Installing Quay](labs/0.installingquay.md)
 * [Configure Quay](labs/1.configurequay.md)